How Insurance Affects Buying a Home on Maui

 Lenders calculate property taxes and insurance into your total payment estimate.

-Even modest insurance changes can influence loan qualification in Maui’s higher price brackets.
+Even modest changes to insurance can affect loan qualification in Maui's higher price brackets.

 • Require specialty underwriting